-Characteristics That Virtual Teams Do Not

-Share with Face-to-Face Teams

-They cross boundaries of space, culture,

-time, organizations, and hierarchies.

-Most communication is mediated by

-technology.

-Team members often bring very different

-cultural assumptions to the group.

-Problems are often more difficult to identify

-and resolve.
+Characteristics That Virtual Teams Share Characteristics That Virtual Teams Do Not with Face-to-Face Teams Share with Face-to-Face Teams They share a common vision of the work or They cross boundaries of space, culture, project. time, organizations, and hierarchies.
+They cluster activities around core Most communication is mediated by competencies. technology.
+They work jointly in groups.
+Team members often bring very different They process information quickly through cultural assumptions to the group. systems in real time.
+Problems are often more difficult to identify and resolve.
 Communication cues are greatly reduced.
 Trust takes longer to develop.

-They spend more time in asynchronous than

-in synchronous communication.

-Individual tacit knowledge is not as easily

-converted to group tacit knowledge.
+They spend more time in asynchronous than in synchronous communication.
+Individual tacit knowledge is not as easily G P 2015 converted to group tacit knowledge.